 Answer:

-Obtaining a marriage-based green card in the United States is a multi-step process that requires careful attention to detail and adherence to specific requirements.
-This comprehensive guide will walk you through each stage of the process, ensuring you have a clear understanding of what is involved.
+Obtaining a marriage-based green card in the United States is a complex and nuanced process that requires meticulous attention to detail and adherence to specific legal requirements.
+This comprehensive guide aims to equip you with an in-depth understanding of each stage of the process, enabling you to tackle potential obstacles with assurance and clarity.
+From eligibility criteria to the final approval, every step is crucial in ensuring a successful application.

 1. Eligibility Criteria: